-Without prejudice to this, the Committee held a specific meeting with members of the Group's management to review the content of the report on the functions of overseeing compliance and implementing corporate policies and internal codes of conduct which the Committee has assigned to it under Articles 13 of the Regulations of the Board of Directors and 5 of those of the Committee, following which this was duly approved.
+Without prejudice to this, the Committee held a specific meeting with members of the Group's management to review the content of the report on the functions of overseeing compliance and implementing corporate policies and internal codes of conduct which the Committee has assigned to it during the majority of the year as per the Regulations of the Board of Directors and the Regulations of the Committee until their amendment in November 2024, following which the report was duly approved.

-The report examined compliance with, on the one hand, corporate policies (on corporate governance, regulatory compliance itself and sustainability), where in some cases this was on the basis of the report by the Appointments, Remunerations and Sustainability Committee on the findings of its assessment and review of certain policies that fall within the scope of competition, and on the other hand, the company's internal codes of conduct.
-The conclusion was reached that (i) over 2023 there was compliance with the principles, good practices and obligations set out in the aforementioned policies and codes, while no major incident emerged in the review process and (ii) the corporate culture underlying the rules alluded to, and which is imparted to everybody that is part of the Company and its Group, is in line with their aims and values.
+The report examined compliance with corporate policies, where in some cases this was on the basis of the report by the Appointments, Remunerations and Sustainability Committee on the findings of its assessment and review of certain policies that fall within the scope of competition, and the company's internal codes of conduct.
+The conclusion was reached that (i) over 2024 there was compliance with the principles, good practices and obligations set out in the aforementioned policies and codes, while no major incident emerged in the review process and (ii) the corporate culture underlying the rules alluded to, and which is imparted to everybody that is part of the Company and its Group, is in line with their aims and values.